NiloofarSafi/Detecting-Nastiness/README.md

 ## Detecting Nastiness

-The implementation of our paper titled ``Detecting Nasstiness in Online Social Media''
+The implementation of our paper titled "Detecting Nasstiness in Online Social Media"